Floer theory and flips: Transversality

 One cannot expect, using stabilizing divisors, to obtain transversality for all combinatorial types.
-The reason is a rather trivial analog of the multiple cover problem: once one has a ghost bubble mapping to the divisor and containing a marking then one has configurations with arbitrary number of markings on that component, whose expected dimension goes to minus infinity but which are all non-empty.
-A type $\Gamma$ will be called {\em uncrowded} if each maximal ghost component contains at most one marking.
-Write $\Gamma' \leq \Gamma$ if and only if $\Gamma$ is obtained from $\Gamma'$ by (Collapsing edges/making edge lengths or weights finite/non-zero) or $\Gamma'$ is obtained from $\Gamma$ by (Forgetting a forgettable tail).
+The reason is an analog of the multiple cover problem: once one has a ghost bubble $S_v \subset S$ mapping to the divisor $D$ then one has configurations with arbitrary number of interior leaves $T_e \subset C$ meeting the component $S_v$.
+The expected dimension $\dim \M_\Gamma(L,D)$ of the component $\M_\Gamma(L,D)$ of the moduli space containing these configurations has limit minus infinity but each $\M_\Gamma(L,D)$ is non-empty.
+A type $\Gamma$ will be called {\em uncrowded} if each maximal ghost component contains at most one endpoint of an interior leaf.
+Write $\Gamma' \prec \Gamma$ if and only if $\Gamma$ is obtained from $\Gamma'$ by (Collapsing edges/making edge lengths or weights finite/non-zero) or $\Gamma$ is obtained from $\Gamma'$ by (Forgetting a forgettable tail).

-\begin{theorem} Suppose that $\Gamma$ is an uncrowded type of stable treed marked disk of expected dimension $i(\Gamma,\ul{x}) \leq 1$, see \eqref{expdim}.
-Suppose regular coherent perturbation data for types of stable treed marked disk $\Gamma'$ with $\Gamma' \leq \Gamma$ are given.
+\begin{theorem} Suppose that $\Gamma$ is an uncrowded type of adapted pseudoholomorphic treed disk of expected dimension $i(\Gamma,\ul{x}) \leq 1$, see \eqref{expdim}.
+Suppose admissible perturbation data for types of adapted treed marked disk $\Gamma' \prec \Gamma$ are given.
 Then there exists a comeager subset